Compute

 • -z, --include-object: specifies the backup of a resource object.

 • -w, --exclude-having-owner-ref: excludes the backup of resource objects with ownerReferences.
 The default value is false.
-The equal sign (=) must be contained in the parameter transfer process, for example, -w=true.
+The equal sign (=) must be added when a Boolean parameter is transferred, for example, -w=true. -w true does not take effect, and the default value will be used.

 • -d, --local-dir: path for storing backup data.
 The default value is the k8clone-dump folder in the current directory.